epam-mobile-lab/maskara/README.md

 # Maskara library
-Maskara library provides an ability to control user input using generalized masked editor.
+Maskara library provides MaskedTextField class, subclass of UITextField which allows to control user input with generalized masked editor.

 ## Examples
-The project contains a bunch of tests illustrating underlying concept as well as example project: an iOS app, which demonstrates masked editing coupled with UITextField.
+The project contains a bunch of unit tests illustrating underlying concept as well as example project: an iOS app, which demonstrates masked editing coupled with UITextField.

 ### Advanced text matching
 ```swift